kyma-project/kyma/docs/kyma/docs/031-inst-local-installation-from-sources.md

 type: Installation
 ---

-This Installation guide shows developers how to quickly deploy Kyma locally on a Mac or Linux from local sources.
+This Installation guide shows developers how to quickly deploy Kyma on a Mac or Linux from local sources.
 Follow it if you want to use Kyma for development purposes.

 Kyma installs locally using a proprietary installer based on a [Kubernetes operator](https://coreos.com/operators/).
 The document describes only the installation part.
 For prerequisites, certificates setup, deployment validation, and troubleshooting steps, see the **Install Kyma locally from the release** document.